Skip to main content

 Alternative dispute resolution bodies: There are specialized ADR bodies for the following sectors:

-Costs: ADR procedures are mostly free of charge for consumers, except for the ADR body for Rented Dwellings, where consumers have to pay a fee of 210 NOK (ca. 21 EUR) and the ADR body for Real Estate Services where the fee to pay is 200 NOK when starting proceedings at this ADR body.
+Costs: ADR procedures are mostly free of charge for consumers, except for the ADR body for rented dwellings and the Consumer Authority where consumers have to pay a fee of 262 NOK.

-On the contrary, traders must pay fees at mostly all ADR bodies.
+On the contrary, traders must pay fees at almost all ADR bodies.

-Language(s): Most ADR bodies accept complaints in Norwegian, English, and other languages.
+Language(s): Some ADR bodies accept complaints in Norwegian, English, and other languages.
 Proposals, however, are only issued in Norwegian.

-Decisions made by the ADR bodies for rented dwellings as well as parking tickets and towing are binding for consumers and traders.
+Decisions made by the ADR bodies for rented dwellings as well as parking tickets and towing are binding for consumers and traders, if neither party files a court action within the deadline.

 Specifics: At most ADR bodies, complaints have to be submitted within one year after the consumer filed a written complaint with the trader.

-Many ADR bodies publish ADR proposals on their website.
+Some ADR bodies publish ADR proposals on their websites.

-Alternative dispute resolution bodies: In Poland, there are specialized ADR bodies for the following sectors:
+Alternative dispute resolution bodies: In Poland, there are specialised ADR bodies for the following sectors:

 Language(s): The procedural language is Polish.
 The ADR body for air travel holds its proceedings also in English.